Toklio-project/Toklio/README.md

 If you already have a repo cloned, initialize and update:

-`$ cd monero && git submodule init && git submodule update`
+`$ cd Toklio && git submodule init && git submodule update`

 ### Build instructions

-Monero uses the CMake build system and a top-level [Makefile](Makefile) that invokes cmake commands as needed.
+Toklio uses the CMake build system and a top-level [Makefile](Makefile) that invokes cmake commands as needed.

 #### On Linux and OS X